This article will help you get complete knowledge about anchor point archery.

 The primary anchor point is usually the release-hand touching a spot on your face.

-Having more than one contact-point helps you identify inconsistencies because you have more reference points.
+Having more than one contact-point helps you identify inconsistencies because you’ve more reference points.

 We’re merely talking about the various spots on your face that the bow hand or bowstring may touch.